 At least 14 federal judges have approved the NSA's acquisition of this data every 90 days since 2006 under the business records provision of the Foreign Intelligence Surveillance Act (FISA).
 The most recent approval came last week.
 The court's order imposes strict limitations to ensure the data are used only for focused counterterrorism analysis.
-There is no “trolling' or “mining' of the data.

 This data set is the key tool for analyzing the calling patterns and connections of suspicious phone numbers associated with foreign terrorist organizations and for discovering new phone numbers used by terrorist cells in the United States.
 The director of the NSA, Gen. Keith Alexander, has said that this program has helped prevent dozens of attacks on the United States and its allies, including the 2009 plot to bomb the New York subway.

 But effectiveness and frequent court approval are evidently not enough for some critics of the program, who repeatedly ask: How can such a vast data set be “relevant' to counterterrorism investigations, as the statute requires, when only a tiny fraction of 1' percent of the data has ever been reviewed by NSA analysts?

 There's a simple, logical answer: The tool works only if it includes the broadest set of metadata that can be assembled into one database.
 The entire database is needed to track terrorists' calling patterns effectively — a critical building block in counterterrorism investigations.